Charge Clients PayPal Fees for Payments sent through WHMCS

 Here are some techniques that indirectly allows to reduce the impact of PayPal fees on your earnings.
 Some of these methods can help lowering fees up to 92% but come with compromises.

 WHMCS generates too many invoices.
 Ordering a service every day of the year will turn into issuing 365 invoices and 365 transactions per year.
+Every year.
 Not to mention who knows how many email notifications (eg. invoice created, reminders, payment confirmations).

-We designed new monthly invoicing for WHMCS that in one shot reduces invoices, notifications and transaction fees.
+I designed new monthly invoicing for WHMCS that in one shot reduces invoices, notifications and transaction fees.
 Based on our case study, here's a comparison between standard WHMCS and monthly invoicing.

 |Standard WHMCS||Monthly Invoicing